 Speedwork is important, strength training will help, and stretching definitely won’t slow you down.
 But then there are more technical ways to pick up the pace – like increasing your running cadence.

-Here’s how, according to Boulder, CO-based professional running and triathlon coach Spencer Case.
+Here’s an introduction to running cadence for beginners with the Boulder, CO-based professional running and triathlon coach Spencer Case.

 First, break it down: What exactly is running cadence?